 This memory aid covers Memory Aids within Oxidation & Reduction for GCSE Chemistry.
 Revise Oxidation & Reduction in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 10 of 13 in this topic.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 10 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position